emigrad/announce/README.md

 # Error handling
 # Using middleware

-Announce provides a very powerful middleware system, in fact almost all of announce's capabilities are provided through middleware.
+Announce provides a very powerful middleware system, in fact almost all of Announce's capabilities are provided through middleware.
 This section covers the middleware that is provided by Announce itself; see [Writing middleware](#writing-middleware) below for details on how you can create your own.

 A default `announce` instance provides an extremely minimal interface to the backend, so in almost all cases you will want to add some middleware to enhance its functionality.

 There are two ways to add middleware, `use()` and `with()`.
 In most cases you should use `use()`, since that installs the middleware globally.
 Use `with()` when you want the middleware to only be active for certain subscribers, or when publishing certain messages.

 ## use()